-Allison Christians is the H. Heward Stikeman Chair in the Law of Taxation at the McGill University Faculty of Law.
+Professor Allison Christians is the H. Heward Stikeman Chair in the Law of Taxation at the McGill University Faculty of Law.
 Her research and teaching focus on national and international tax law and policy issues, with emphasis on the relationship between taxation and economic development and on the role of government and non-government institutions and actors in the creation of tax policy norms.

 She practiced tax law at Wachtell, Lipton, Rosen & Katz in New York, where she focused on the taxation of domestic and cross-border mergers and acquisitions, spin-offs, restructurings and associated issues and transactions involving private and public companies, and at Debevoise & Plimpton in New York, where she focused mainly on private equity funds.
 She taught at the University of Wisconsin Law School, the University of Ottawa Faculty of Law, and Northwestern University School of Law before joining the Faculty of Law at McGill University in 2012.

-Robert Raizenne is a sessional lecturer in Corporate Tax at McGill's Faculty of Law.
+Nadia Rusak, BCL/LLB'06, is a course lecturer of Taxation (PUB2 313) and of Corporate Taxation (PUB2 517) at McGill's Faculty of Law.

 Nadia Rusak is a lawyer with extensive experience in Canadian and international business law, tax planning, and tax dispute resolution.
 Having spent over 10 years advising and defending some of the most sophisticated public companies and institutional investors operating in Canada and internationally, Nadia now devotes her practice entirely to private clients, including entrepreneurial businesses, private investment funds, individuals, families, and charitable organizations as president of Cragmore Lawyers.